typeduck/searchstring/README.md

 conds[3];// {value: "evil", op: "!"}
 ```

+## Note about escaping (how many backslashes do I need?)

+In this Markdown file, there are **extra** backslashes to make the HTML
+documentation display correctly.
+If you are reading README.md "directly" in your
+text editor, you should interpret each double-backslash as a single backslash!

 ## Parsing

 The search string is a series of space-separated terms.
 A term consists of: